Canadian Hot Hamburg Sandwich Recipe

 - The mixture will thicken.
 When you get the gravy to the consistency you like, turn the heat off.
 Taste the gravy to see if it needs additional salt and pepper.

 - Meanwhile, your fries were deep-frying or baking according to the instructions on the package.
-Removed them from the oven or oil.
+Remove them from the oven or oil.
 Season them with salt immediately after removing the fries from the oil or oven.

-- Place peas in microwave-safe dish, and cook for 3 minutes on high.
+- Place peas in a microwave-safe dish, and cook for 3 minutes on high.
 Add a patty of butter, and salt and pepper to taste.

 - Assemble your meal like this on two plates: There should be one bottom layer of bread with the burger and a top layer of bread to one side of the plate.
-Add the French fries to a remaining half of the plate.
-Add the peas to the top of the hot Hamburg sandwich, and then a bit on the plate.
+Add the French fries to the remaining half of the plate.
+Add the peas to the top of the hot Hamburg sandwich, and then place a bit on the plate.
 Now, spoon gravy over the bread and the French fries, and serve.